 The Drop/Add period allows students to adjust their schedules to meet their interests and academic needs.
-All requests to drop a class are initiated by contacting the student's counselor and completing a written request form available in the counseling office.
+The Drop/Add period occurs during the first week of the first semester and the first week of the second semester (for semester courses).
+All requests to drop a class are initiated by contacting the student's counselor and competing a written request form available in the counseling office.
 Every effort will be made to allow students to be in their requested courses; however, these requests will only be approved when there is available space in an alternate class.
 Therefore it is important for students to carefully consider the courses they register for in the spring.
-Students and parents/guardians may meet with teachers and counselors to discuss changing the placement level of a course at any time throughout the school year.
+Students and parents/guardians may meet with teachers and counselors to discuss changing the placement levelof a course at any time throughout the school year.